 The Brittle Test: Replacing Your Roof Through Insurance

 Dealing with a roof insurance claim?
 You’ve likely heard about the Brittle Test.
 It’s a key step in determining if your roof qualifies for replacement through insurance.
-But what is it, and why does it matter?
+But what is it, how does it work, and why is it important?

 What is the Brittle Test and Why Does It Matter?

-Roof insurance claims can be stressful, but the Brittle Test can make all the difference.
-This test assesses whether your asphalt shingles can handle repairs without breaking, creasing, or losing too much granulation.
-If the brittle shingles are too damaged, a full roof replacement may be needed instead of a simple repair.
+Roof insurance claims can feel overwhelming, but the Brittle Test can make a big difference.
+This test checks if your asphalt shingles can handle repairs without breaking, creasing, or losing too much granulation.
+Over time, shingles lose flexibility due to weather exposure, and if they’re too brittle, repairs can cause more damage.
+If shingles fail the Brittle Test, a full roof replacement may be needed instead of a repair, ensuring long-term protection for your home.

 When is the Brittle Test Needed for Roof Claims?